 Surely, he was not the most intrepid of the Yanks I have known.
 Myself, I have always been eager to learn more about the world, despite my observation, as I related to my BK companion, that the more one seems to learn, the more elements of the world can appear meaningless.
 At University, for instance, I began studying history, but its reliance on perspective proved too nagging a crutch for me, made it more like storytelling, an art, and what an artless art it is.
 My mathematics professors were incredibly supportive.
 I would often spend long evenings studying with two of them at a time.
 But ones, they might as well be twos; it really doesn't matter when you think about it.
 What's more, if Principia Mathematica couldn't stand up to the Incompleteness Theorem, how could I?
 Logic can be so uselessly academic, so illogical.
 The following sentence is false.
 The preceding sentence is true.
 See what I mean?
 I turned to studying Greek for a bit, out of pity, and then finally settled on a degree in cultural anthropology, which, although too similar in its faults to history, I have, in however unlikely a manner, managed to put to use in my work at the Office.

 And finally, here at the Office, my patience has been rewarded, and it is time to knock off and run the errand before my date.
-I pull my coat around one of my pale, supple shoulders, which is poised to be revealed later beneath the thin straps of my blouse and bra, but my departure is interrupted by one of the male classifiers, requesting a Spot Check on a video, titled Anal-Facial-Interracial, that he is classifying.
-This is not an uncommon request of such contentious components that necessitate additional perspectives of classification, but I am wary.
+I pull my coat around one of my pale, supple shoulders, which is poised to be revealed later beneath the thin straps of my blouse and bra, but my departure is interrupted by one of the male classifiers, requesting a Spot Check on a video, titled Anal-Facial-Interracial, he is classifying.
+This is not an uncommon request of such contentious components necessitating additional perspectives of classification, but I am wary.

 "Damn-bugger-bitch-bum," he says when we reach the viewing room.
 "I've set it at the bad spoat.
 No worries, Victoria."